Common Problems and Solutions with Developing Trumpeters

 4. Lip slurs

-With an ascending lip slur, not only does the air need to be continuous, but the air will need to increase in speed as one ascends.
+Use the sound as your guide and seek ease in playing.
 Sound should be continuous through any slur.
 Lip slur exercises are important for developing the embouchure.

 5. Inhale/exhale